-This is an especially important awareness month because the simple act of taking the time to look at your skin can literally save your life.
 Melanoma, a cancer of the pigment-producing cells that live in our upper layer of skin, is the most serious form of skin cancer.
 Over 7,000 people die each year of melanoma due to its ability to spread from the skin to the internal organs.
-However, nearly all of these deaths are preventable, as melanoma detected at its early stage is almost always curable with a simple surgery.
+While the American Academy of Dermatology estimates that 1 in 5 Americans will have skin cancer in their lifetimes, nearly all skin cancer deaths are preventable, as melanoma detected at its early stage is almost always curable with a simple surgery.
 Catching melanoma early is the key to saving lives.

 Exposure to natural (sun) or artificial (tanning bed) ultraviolet light is the most well-studied risk factor for melanoma.
 In fact, experiencing five or more blistering sunburns between ages 15 and 20 can increase a person’s melanoma risk by 80 percent.
 Genetics and immunodeficiencies can also play a role.
-Patients with a large number of atypical or dysplastic moles, considered precancerous growths, are also at higher risk.
+Patients with a large number of moles, especially if they are irregular in shape, size, and color (atypical moles), are also at higher risk.

 Dermatologists urge everyone to examine their skin regularly; the first of each month is often a good reminder.
 The entire body should be examined, even areas that don’t receive sun exposure, and often a partner is needed to help monitor difficult-to-see locations like the back.
 Cancers, by their nature, are growing, so if you notice a new mole, a mole that looks different than the others on your skin, or one that changes, itches, or bleeds, you should make an appointment to see your dermatologist.
 Patients with dark skin should also pay close attention to moles that appear on their hands and feet.

 The “ABCDE rule” is helpful in identifying the warning signs of melanoma.

 Asymmetry – one half of the mole does not match the other half

 Border Irregularity – a ragged, notched, or blurred outline of the mole